 bracketindexsize Maximum size in bytes of any individual index of a bracketted expression.
 Each expression will have its own index.
 The index starts with a relatively small size and will grow if needed.
 But it will never grow beyong the specified size.
 If more space is needed, FORM will start skipping brackets and find those back later by linear search.
-See also 7 and 5.7.
+See also chapter 7 and section 5.7.
 CommentChar This should be followed by one or more blanks and a single non-blank char- acter.
 This character will be used to indicate commentary, instead of the regular in column 1.

 CompressSize When compressing output terms, FORM needs a compression buffer.
 This buffer deals recursively with compression and decompression of terms that are either written or read.
 Its size will be at least MaxTermSize but when there is heavy use of expressions in the right hand side of definitions or substitution it would have to be considerably longer.
 It is hoped that in the future this parameter can be eliminated.
 CompressSize should be given in bytes.
 ConstIndex This is the number of indices that are considered to be constant indices like in fixed vector components (the so-called fixed indices).
 The size of this parameter is not coupled to any array space, but it should not go much beyond 1000 on a 32 bit machine.
 On a 64 bit machine it can go considerably further.
 ContinuationLines The number of continuation lines that the local Fortran compiler will al- low.
-This limits the number of continuation cards, when the output option 'Format Fortran' (see 5.35) is selected.
+This limits the number of continuation lines, when the output option 'Format Fortran' (see 5.35) is selected.
 DotChar There should be a single character following this name (and the blank(s) after it).
-This character will be used instead of the \$, when dotproducts are printed in Fortran output.
-This option is needed because some Fortran compilers do not recognize the dollar as a valid character.
+This character will be used instead of the $$, when dotproducts are printed in Fortran output.
+This option is needed because some Fortran compilers do not recognize the underscore as a valid character.
+In the olden days one could use here the dollar character but nowadays many Fortran compilers do not recognize this character as belonging to a variable name.
 FunctionLevels The maximum number of levels that may occur, when functions have func- tions in their arguments.
 IncDir Directory (or path of directories) in which FORM will look for files if they are not to be found in the current directory.
 This involves files for the #include and #call instructions.
 This variable takes precedence over the Path variable.
 InsideFirst Not having any effect at the moment.
 MaxNumberSize Allows the setting of the maximum size of the numbers in FORM.
 The number should be given in words.
 For 32 bit systems a word is two bytes and for 64 bit systems a word is 4 bytes.
 The number size is always limited by the maximum terms size (see MaxTermSize).
 Actually it has to be less than half of MaxTermSize because a coefficient contains both a numerator and a denominator.
 It is not always a good idea to have the number size at its maximum value, especially when MaxTermSize is large.
 In that case it could be very long before a runaway algorithm runs into limitations of size (arithmetic for very long fractions is not very fast due to the continuous need for computing GCD's)